racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/PyappDebug.md

 In order to debug the workflow engine, you need to start it in debug mode.
 This can be achieved with:

     q.manage.workflowengine.start(appname, debug=True)

-where:
+Where:

 * __appname:__ is the name of your application.
 * __debug:__ specifies whether you want to start the workflow engine normally or in debug mode.

-*Note:* If the workflow engine is already running, you need to stop it first.
+*Note: If the workflow engine is already running, you need to stop it first.*

 After you start the workflow engine in debug mode, you can open it's screen using the command below:

     screen -x wfe

 In that screen you will be able to interactively debug your PyApp.